fraserivison/drf-api/README.md

 - **Test Profile Creation**:
   - Test the creation of a new user profile to ensure the profile data is saved correctly.
   - Validate the profile fields, including `dj_name`, `bio`, and `image`.
-  - Ensure the profile is correctly linked to the user who created it (via the `username` field).
+  - Ensure the profile is correctly linked to the user who created it (via the `owner` field).

 - **Test Profile Updates**:
   - Ensure that the profile data can be updated after it has been created (e.g., changing `dj_name` or `bio`).
-  - Verify that only the profile username can update their profile.
+  - Verify that only the profile owner can update their profile.

 - **Test Profile Deletion**:
   - Ensure that the profile can be deleted, and the related user data is properly removed from the database.